21.3.22

 The ink pens brought another layer of textural interest at the end.

-I scrubbed the acrylic gouache getting a soft effect.
+I scrubbed the acrylic gouache to achieve a soft effect.

 DIY paint pallet for acrylic paint to slow drying: